tmansuy/HorizonReportsDocs/_docs/configuration/managing-reports.md

 > <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span> This button may not be enabled for all reports.

-If you need to delete multiple reports at once, or assign a tenant or role to multiple reports, you can use the Manage Reports dialog to do so.
+If you need to delete multiple reports, schedules, or tags at once, or assign a tenant/role/owner to multiple items, you can use the Manage Reports/Schedules/Tags dialog to do so.
 {% if site.has_tenants %}
 ![](/assets/images/managereportstenant.png)
 {% endif %}